 The Body of Christ is composed of all true believers in Christ by faith alone.
 Scripture says that believers in Jesus are “members one of another” (Romans 12:5).
 The Biblical word “member” literally means “body part”.
 We are each body parts composing the “body of Christ”.

 Steps to membership at Village Church:

 - Trust in the Lord Jesus Christ alone by faith for the forgiveness of sins, for peace with God, and a confident eternity with Him forever!
 Rom 3:23, Rom 6:23, and Rom 10:8-12. - Learn more about trusting in Jesus

 - Be baptized in the name of the Father, the Son, and the Holy Spirit.
 Matthew 28:18-20 -

-- Faithfully attend & participate in each session of our 6-week Vision & Values Class.
+- Faithfully attend & participate in each session of our 4-week Belong Membership Class.

-- Turn in to your teacher or the church office for review the membership documents, as stated in the Vision & Values Class book.
+- Turn in to your teacher or the church office for review the membership documents, as stated in the Membership Class book.

 - Attend an interview where you will give your testimony to VC Elders/Leaders